selabhvl/dat110public/week6/week6.md

 ### Lab Week 6: 3/2 - 7/2

-**REMEMBER** to complete the end of week 4 quiz if you have not already done so.

-Note that some of the exercises below are marked as **optional**.
-These represent more challenging exercises.

-#### Exercise 6.1 - Domain Name System
+#### Exercise 6.1 - Project 1

-Complete task 1 and start on task 2 on project 1:
+Complete task 2 and task 3 on project 1:

 https://github.com/selabhvl/dat110-project1-startcode/blob/master/README.md

 #### Exercise 6.2 - Language-based RPC (JavaRMI) ####

 A complete (and simple) example of using Java Remote Method Invocation (RMI) as discussed in the lecture can be found in this link.
 See the ReadMe file on how to run this example code.